Working with R

 If we try to run this line, we get a red bar next to the code, and some errors in the console.

-• Run code to show that it doesn’t work
+In the video we run the code to show that it doesn’t work.

 It’s best to fix errors that produce the yellow triangle before going any further.